 The changes to Lake Tahoe that were observed in 2021 and in the first part of 2022 are among the largest and most significant that have been observed in the 54-year data record.
-These changes are documented in the first three parts of this Section, and relate to major shifts in the lake's zooplankton, phytoplankton, and nearshore algae.
+These changes are documented in the first three parts of this section, and relate to major shifts in the lake's zooplankton, phytoplankton, and nearshore algae.
 The extent to which these shifts are inter-related is a focus of our current research.
-Being able to understand what is driving these changes, and what these circumstances may mean for issues such as the restoration of lake clarity, make them all high priority research questions.
+Being able to understand what is driving these changes and what these circumstances may mean for issues like restoring lake clarity, makes them all high-priority research questions.

-Clockwise from Top right: Atmospheric deposition sampler on Lake Tahoe; a South Lake Tahoe beach covered in green algae and orange coloration associated with iron-oxidizing bacterial activity; Lake sampling never stops because of cold temperatures.
+Clockwise from top right: Atmospheric deposition sampler on Lake Tahoe; a South Lake Tahoe beach covered in green algae and orange coloration associated with iron-oxidizing bacterial activity; Lake sampling never stops because of cold temperatures.
 (Photos: B. Berry, S. Hackley, and B. Scholes)